JakeSteam/blog-personal/_posts/2022-12-07-reviewing-every-jingle-jam-steam-game.md

 Okay wait wait wait, I know this game is amazing!
 It's just not for me.
 I've watched tens of hours of Viscera Cleanup Detail from people like [Hatfilms](https://www.youtube.com/playlist?list=PLW1Yb5N9dD8datIoAFMCCOrbsR5AY5bMv), [Sips & Lewis](https://www.youtube.com/playlist?list=PLNLcbFFtu7nXNiQeSkwTjvAEBVF8Ev3Iz), and [Jerma & Ster](https://www.youtube.com/watch?v=mbYuruOBbG0), and the multiplayer element feels essential.
 Without someone there to knock over your bucket full of blood, the game just feels like a chore simulator.

 Whilst I know games like that can be popular, they're not what I look for personally.
-I found the control a little fiddly, navigating maps slow, and overall it mostly just reminded me of areas of my house I need to clean!
-That being said, the maps are fun to explore, and the boombox's tracks is great.
+I found the controls a little fiddly, navigating maps slow, and overall it mostly just reminded me of areas of my house I need to clean!
+That being said, the maps are fun to explore, and the boombox's tracks are great.

 | Section 8 map | Frostbite map | Cryogenesis map |
 | --- | --- | --- |